 December’s gemstone, zircon, is a gorgeous stone that often doesn’t receive the credit it deserves.
-Frequently mistaken for diamond, the gem comes in a variety of colours and has intense brilliance and strong lustre – just like a diamond.
+Frequently mistaken for a diamond, the gem comes in a variety of colours and has intense brilliance and strong lustre – just like a diamond.
 In spite of this, many people perceive zircon as an imitation diamond, which has had the unfortunate effect of lessening its popularity among consumers.
-However, the stone is still highly valued among gemologists and jewellers, as well as consumers that recognize the stone’s unique and beautiful qualities.
+However, the stone is still highly valued among gemologists and jewellers, as well as consumers who recognise the stone’s unique and beautiful qualities.
 In addition to this, zircon has played an important role in history, and remains an integral component in crystal healing due to its reported metaphysical properties.

-As mentioned, zircon very closely resembles diamond in colouring, lustre, and transparency.
-Like diamonds, the gem can come in a variety of colours including yellow, blue, brown, red or colourless.
+As mentioned, zircon very closely resembles a diamond in colouring, lustre, and transparency.
+Like diamonds, the gem can come in a variety of colours, including yellow, blue, brown, red or colourless.
 However, there are a couple of major differences between the two gems.
 One is hardness; zircon is not as hard as diamond and is more susceptible to cracking or chipping.
 Another key difference is that zircon exhibits double refraction, which is an optical property that means that light entering the gem splits into two rays.

 There are a few varieties of zircon recognized by gemologists and jewellers around the world.
 Zircon that comes in hues of yellow, orange, red or brown is referred to as jacinth or hyacinth.
 Colourless or pale yellow zircon is called jargon, while the trade name for colourless zircon is matura diamond.
 Blue zircon, one of the most sought-after colours, is known as starlite.

-Zircon throughout History
+Zircon throughout history

 The use of zircon for ornamentation, trade and other purposes dates back to Biblical times.
 During the Middle Ages, the stone was valued for its supposed ability to keep evil spirits away and promote wisdom and wealth.
 Later, during the Victorian era, zircon gained a devoted following of buyers who included it in jewellery and other ornamental pieces.
 In fact, the gem was a favourite for English estate jewellery, with a number of zircon pieces dating back to the 1800s.